ImmunoGen: Tremendous Value In Your Turnaround Stock

 Now, your task is to keep tabs on the upcoming MIRASOL and SORAYA data.
 Though there is no guarantee for clinical forecasting, you have a 70% chance of enjoying the robust trial results.
 Notably, my 70% forecast nearly always hit.
 That aside, you should continue to monitor whether ImmunoGen can maintain its cost reduction.
 This is important because a turnaround company needs to sustain modest spending.

 As usual, I'd like to remind investors that the decision to buy, sell, or hold is ultimately yours to make.
-In my view, this Corona bear market is an excellent buying opportunity.
+In my view, this corona bear market is an excellent buying opportunity.
 At the next bull market, your stocks are likely to trade multiple folds higher.

 Thanks for reading!
 Please hit the orange "Follow" button on top for more.
 Don't miss out on the most profitable content (i.e. higher level intelligence) inside IBI.
 Here's what members said: